Kota-Jagadeesh/amFOSS/README.md

 # amFOSS TASKS 🚀

 ## About Me 🙋‍♂️
 Hello!
 I am K. Jagadeeshwar Reddy from Andhra Pradesh.
 My mother tongue is Telugu.
-I am currently an MPC student in Intermediate.
+I am an MPC student in Intermediate.
 My hobbies include playing badminton 🏸, which I deeply enjoy, and indulging in my love for music 🎵.
 In my leisure time, I watch movies 🎬 to unwind.
 I have a strong passion for coding 💻 and enjoy working on computers for extended periods, constantly seeking to improve my skills.

 ## Why Should You Choose Me? 🤔
 You should choose me because I am highly passionate about coding 💻 and committed to developing my skills further.
 I am eager to learn 📚 and grow, dedicating my time and effort to improve daily.
 I approach tasks with responsibility ✅, ensuring that I give my best effort to complete them within the stipulated time.
 My dedication, combined with my enthusiasm for learning, makes me a strong candidate for the FOSS Club.
 I am confident that I can bring a positive and determined attitude to the club.